Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Other mechanisms and additional evidence

-Empirically assessing the extent to which the ideology of the guerrilla groups is incompatible with that of a non-Catholic church is difficult.
-A first argument against this first alternative explanation was given in the last section: the effect of the first non-Catholic church on the probability of an attack by a right-wing paramilitary group is positive, relatively large, and, using an alternative dataset, statistically significant.
-A second argument is based on the idea that if ideological differences alone mattered, the intensity of religious competition should not be particularly relevant to the results in Table \ref{PGUE_tab}.
-In Figure \ref{PGUEhowconscatho_fig} and Table \ref{PGUEhowconscatho_tab}, we examine whether this is the case, by presenting estimates for municipalities where the historical level of conservatism (as measured by the Conservative party's vote share in mayoral elections before 1995) is above (or below) the median (Panel A),\footnote{This includes data for the 1988, 1990, 1992 and 1994 mayoral elections.} and where the historical presence of the Catholic church (as measured by the number of Catholic churches in 1995 per 100,000 inhabitants) is above (or below) the median (Panel B).\footnote{As mentioned before, data on the number of Catholic churches only exists for 1995.} We hypothesize that in municipalities that have not been very conservative, or that haven't had many Catholic churches, the first non-Catholic church has a greater chance of getting new adherents, so the religious competition there should be more intense.
-Consistent with our hypothesis, we find in Figure \ref{PGUEhowconscatho_fig} and Table \ref{PGUEhowconscatho_tab} that the effect of religious competition on the probability of an attack by a guerrilla group is substantially greater in municipalities that had not been very conservative nor strongly Catholic.
-In addition, for strongly conservative or Catholic municipalities, the effect is not only smaller but statistically insignificant.
+Empirically assessing the extent to which the ideology of guerrilla groups is incompatible with that of a non-Catholic church is difficult.
+A first argument against this alternative explanation was provided in the last section: even though the effect of the first non-Catholic church on the probability of an attack by a right-wing paramilitary group is small and noisy, it still appears to be positive (e.g. see Figure \ref{PPARannual_fig} and columns (5) and (6) in Table \ref{PGUEPANYPGUEPPAR_tab}).
+A second argument is based on the idea that if ideological differences alone mattered, the intensity of religious competition should not be particularly relevant to the results in Table \ref{PGUEPANYPGUEPPAR_tab}.
+In Figure \ref{PGUEhowconscatho_fig} and Table \ref{PGUEhowconscatho_tab}, we examine whether this is the case by presenting estimates for municipalities where the past presence of the Catholic church (as measured by the number of Catholic churches in 1995 per 100,000 inhabitants) is above (or below) the median, and where the historical level of conservatism (as measured by the Conservative party's vote share in mayoral elections before 1996) is above (or below) the median.
+We hypothesize that in municipalities that had relatively few Catholic churches or that have not been very conservative, the first non-Catholic church has a greater chance of attracting new adherents, so religious competition there should be more intense.
+Consistent with our hypothesis, we find that the effect of religious competition on the probability of an attack by a guerrilla group is substantially greater in municipalities that had nor been strongly Catholic (Figures \ref{PGUEhowconscathoA_fig} and \ref{PGUEhowconscathoB_fig} and Panel A of Table \ref{PGUEhowconscatho_tab}) nor very conservative (Figures \ref{PGUEhowconscathoC_fig} and \ref{PGUEhowconscathoD_fig} and Panel B of Table \ref{PGUEhowconscatho_tab}).
+In addition, for strongly Catholic or conservative municipalities, the effect is not only smaller but statistically insignificant.
 We interpret these results as providing additional evidence that intense religious competition --- rather than only ideological differences --- is crucial to the story.